upipes/PipeNet-Expansion/README.md

 ## Prototype System

 The prototype system contains three modules.
 The following video provides a brief explanation.
-(Please click this image to download the video.
-For further details, please refer to the `Releases` on the right.)
+Please click this image to download the video (119 MB).
+For further details, please refer to the `Releases` on the right.

 [![Cross-Area GPR System Demo](./figs/demo_cover.png)](https://github.com/upipes/PipeNet-Expansion/releases/download/v1.0/Demo_video.mp4)